 Still have questions?

 In the classroom, you will learn safety rules, flag signals, and riding techniques.
 You will get several sessions on the track with instructors who will assess your riding and offer advice.
 After your practice laps with our instructors, we prepare you for racing with a mock race with the other students and instructors.
 The start of a race is the most stressful and dangerous part of a race, so the MARRC race school lets you setup and practice them in a controlled environment as part of the student race around the race circuit.
 If you perform well in each aspect of the RRS, including the written test, you're ready to get your racing license.

-Once we receive your payment, we will mail a MARRC-RRS information package to you.
+Once we receive your payment, we will email you any additional information.
 This will help you prepare your bike for the race track.
 Safety wiring techniques, street equipment removal, suggested bike improvements, safety gear, and equipment suppliers are covered thoroughly.
 The student manual also contains much of the information that you will be required to know, such as racing rules, regulations, and safety precautions.
 A thorough reading of the manual beforehand will help prepare you for the school and get the most out of your time at the track.
 You can read the chapter on bike preparation from the MARRC-RRS manual on-line to get an idea of what the manual covers.